amaris1994/RaspberryPi-Factory-Reset/README.md

 git clone https://github.com/shivasiddharth/RaspberryPi-Factory-Reset
 ```

-2. Download your preferred live and recovery images, unzip them and place them in the files directory.
+2. Download your preferred image, unzip them and place them in the files directory.

 3. Change directory using:
 ```